ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 ```

 The function `List.filter` collects only those elements of a list which satisfy
-some condition - e.g. returning all even numbers in a list.
+some condition, e.g., returning all even numbers in a list.

 ```ocaml
 # let is_even i =